sanjit-bhat/Var-CNN/README.md

 ## Contact
 sanjit.bhat at gmail.com
 davidboxboro at gmail.com
 kwonal at mit.edu

-Any discussions, suggestions and questions are welcome!
+Any discussions, suggestions, and questions are welcome!